FirelyTeam/firely-docs/mappingengine/transformsetup/mappingfile.rst

   2.1.
 In our example, we'll upload the map to ``http://localhost:4080/StructureMap/tutorial``, so the logical ID is ``tutorial``.

-With the structure map and the logical model upload to Vonk, you are now ready to run your transformations!
+With the structure map and the logical model upload to Vonk, you are now ready to run your transformations (:ref:`running_transforms`).